learn-anything/programming-languages/readme.md

 - [Liz](https://github.com/dundalek/liz) - Lisp-flavored general-purpose programming language (based on Zig).
 - [Ren](https://github.com/ren-lang/compiler) - Cleaner, clearer JavaScript.
 Modern scripting language for the Web.
 - [Hime](https://github.com/hime-lang/Hime) - A general programming language running on the JVM platform.
+- [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/eintr/index.html) - dialect of the Lisp programming language used as a scripting language by Emacs with some later influence from Common Lisp.
+Created by GNU it supports imperative and functional programming methods.

 ## Object-Oriented